What is a Community-Based Doula?

 - 33% more likely to initiate breastfeeding

-Studies have shown these results when a PCHW is present:
+Studies have shown these results when a Community-Based Doula and PCHW are present:

 - Partners participate with more confidence